vishnu4157/CodeCampus_Client/README.md

 I should have used TypeScript, which would have made it easier to deal with errors and improve the overall quality of the code.
 But I went forward with JavaScript as it felt more native to use when initially learning web development on a steep curve.

+**In-line styling**

+Throughout the development of this project, I used a lot of inline styling rather than creating separate CSS files.
+This was a conscious choice as I wanted to get familiar with inline styling and learn how it works in a web development context.
+I found that inline styling allowed me to quickly prototype and test different styles without having to worry about the structure and organization of a separate CSS file.
+However, I also realized that it can be difficult to manage and maintain large amounts of inline styles.
+This experience taught me the importance of considering the trade-offs between inline styling and separate CSS files when designing and developing web applications.

 **Overall Experience:**

 The whole project was undertaken as a first step towards learning about web development on a full stack level.
 I learned and grew throughout the process, making the experience more important to me than the actual web forum.
 I thoroughly enjoyed the whole coding experience and I am excited to continue developing my skills and exploring new technologies in the future.